-Vitamin K is necessary for the formation of several coagulation factors in the liver.
+Vitamin K1 is necessary for the formation of several coagulation factors in the liver.
 It also promotes healthy insulin response and bone health.

 Fertilichron® male also contains the mineral mix Coral Calcium, which provides dozens of trace minerals, especially calcium.
 Calcium, a highly-reactive alkaline earth metal, is helpful in ensuring the sperm cell’s ability to penetrate the outer layer of the egg.
 This is why calcium levels within the sperm increase shortly before penetration is attempted.
-Without this support, for example if there is a shortage of calcium or a fault in the delivery system, the sperm may lack the power to unite with the egg cell.
-Calcium is also necessary for the healthy activation of a special reproductive gene; animal studies in mice have shown that once this mechanism is blocked the mice become infertile.
+Without this support -- for example if there is a shortage of calcium or a fault in the delivery system -- the sperm may lack the power to unite with the egg cell.
+Calcium is also necessary for the healthy activation of a special reproductive gene.

 Coral Calcium is produced via the digestion of marine animals, which means it is organic and easily-absorbable.
 It also increases pH values, helping to protect against harmful acidosis.

 Important minerals and trace elements such as magnesium, copper, zinc, iodine, iron, selenium, manganese, boron, potassium, chromium and molybdenum support the effectiveness of amino acids in the body.
 Zinc helps maintain a healthy sperm count, while selenium supports healthy sperm motility.
 Selenium deficiency is a common concern today, due to depleted arable soils.